section-engineering-education/engineering-education/content/articles/how-to-create-a-web-component-with-vanilla-javascript/index.md

 We have an empty class.
 Next, we create a constructor and call the base class `super()` method to inherit the features of a class.

 A shadow DOM is created `this.attachShadow({ mode: 'open'})` and becomes the encapsulated part of our web component.
-It keeps our components behaviour independent and from the rest of the Html.
+It keeps our component's behaviour independent and from the rest of the Html.

 You can have your shadow DOM mode as closed or open.
 This means whether you can access shadow DOM via JavaScript in your components.